galvdat-hthieu/vgupe2024_team2/README.md

 ## How to install and run the package
 ### Prequisites
 - **Python 3.9 or higher:** Ensure Python is installed on your system.
-We use Python 3.9.1 for development
+Our team use Python 3.9 to implement this project.
-- **sqlite3:** Required for database view and management.
+- **sqlite3:** Required for database view and management (optional).

-### Installation Steps
-The issue with your MD file could be related to indentation and formatting of code blocks.
-Here's a refined version:

 ### Installation Steps
 1. **Clone the Repository:**